-This bill revises the funding structure for uncompensated care costs within the state Medicaid program, particularly focusing on the distribution of disproportionate share hospital payments.
-It repeals and reenacts RSA 167:63, IV, redefining "hospitals" to exclude government facilities and special rehabilitation hospitals.
-The bill establishes an uncompensated care and Medicaid fund in the state treasury, which will be composed of funds collected under RSA 84-A, and ensures these funds are exempt from state budget reductions.
-The Department of Health and Human Services commissioner is responsible for determining Medicaid payment methods, aiming to minimize year-over-year reimbursement reductions while maximizing federal matching funds.
-Additionally, the bill sets forth criteria for hospitals to qualify for disproportionate share payments, contingent upon federal funding and approvals from the Centers for Medicare and Medicaid Services (CMS).
+This bill modifies the funding structure for uncompensated care costs within the state Medicaid program, particularly focusing on the distribution of disproportionate share hospital payments.
+It repeals and reenacts the definition of "hospitals" in RSA 167:63, IV, clarifying that it pertains to general acute care hospitals licensed under RSA 151, while excluding government facilities and special rehabilitation hospitals.
+The bill establishes an uncompensated care and Medicaid fund in the state treasury, which will be funded by collections under RSA 84-A and exempt from state budget reductions.
+These funds will be continually appropriated to the Department of Health and Human Services for hospital and provider payments, as well as Medicaid services.

 As Amended by the Senate: 6:12